modin-project/modin/docs/getting_started/quickstart.rst

   ray.init()
   #############################################

 In this toy example, we look at the NYC taxi dataset, which is around 120MB in size.
-You can download the dataset from `here <https://s3.amazonaws.com/nyc-tlc/trip+data/yellow_tripdata_2021-01.csv>`_ to run the example locally.
+You can download `this dataset <https://s3.amazonaws.com/nyc-tlc/trip+data/yellow_tripdata_2021-01.csv>`_ to run the example locally.

 .. code-block:: python